 All electrical and ventilation services are installed to the underside of the deck.
-The fire stopping of holes in the composite deck floor slab to accommodate pipes passing through a compartment floor (unless the pipe is in a protected shaft) should comply with Section 3.4 of the TGD to Part B 2006 of the Building Regulations 1997 to 2017 for all other purpose groups to which this Certificate relates.
+The fire stopping of holes in the composite deck floor slab to accommodate pipes passing through a compartment floor (unless the pipe is in a protected shaft) should comply with Section 3.4 of the TGD to Part B 2006 of the Building Regulations 1997 to 2019.